AGresvig/blog.akselgresvig.com/src/documents/posts/second-post.html.md

 layout: post
 date: 2013-07-08
 tags: ["another", "post"]
+image: 'test.png'

 summary: "A summary of post two.
-Rather exciting."
+Rather exciting.
+But sometimes you just gotta give more.
+A lot more. give it what it needs, what it takes.
+Nah-mean?
+Yeah yeah give it what it needs, what it takes.
+Nah-mean?
+Yeah yeah give it what it needs, what it takes.
+Nah-mean?
+Yeah yeah"
 ---

 ## And the second blogpost